 Deliverability Sustainability Partnership and Accountability Governance RRC Contract Closed Landfill sites The responsibility for management and maintenance of the Wilton and Kirkby facilities and associated assets lies with the contractor Merseyside Energy Recovery Ltd (MERL) under the terms of the contract.
 MRWA are responsible for managing the former landfill costs for the whole for their remaining lives.
 This includes the costs of ensuring leachate and gas emissions are managed within permitted levels.
 MERL is required to maintain the assets so that they are capable of operating effectively for the life of the contract, with the prospect of a five year extension at the end.
 At two of the sites, Bidston and Billinge the responsibility for gas management is shared with a third party (Infinis) through a joint venture company, Bidston Methane Ltd. Should there be any substantial legislative change this would not be altered, although MRWA would pay for the change.
-WMRC contract The responsibility for management and maintenance of the assets lies with Veolia ES.
-They are required to
+At the time of writing initial outline proposals have been discussed with Infinis for closing the joint venture as there is insufficient gas to generate electricity - these matters WMRC contract will be considered by the Members of the Bidston Methane Board The responsibility for management and maintenance of the assets lies when they are finalised, and any subsequent steps will be reported

+·

+with Veolia ES.
+They are required to to the Authority.

 demonstrate that they have

 maintenance programmes in place

 which ensure the condition of the

 assets is maintained.

+NATIONAL DESCRIPTION OF THE PROPERTY OF THE PR

 Where MRWA require changes to

 the number, type and configuration

 of the assets MRWA is responsible

 for those changes.

 Office accommodation

 Mersey Travel are the landlords for

 the office accommodation, any

 landlord related costs are their

 responsibility.
 For minor furniture

 related costs MRWA are

 responsible, for minor ICT costs

 MRWA are responsible, for network

 ICT costs Mersey Travel are

 responsible.

+reshousing.